choop-lang/Choop/Syntax.md

     // Returns the parameter + 1
     return SomeValue + 1;

-    // As return causes the function to be exited,
+    // As return causes the function to be exited
-    // this code will never be ran: var test = 1;
+    // early, this code will never be ran: var test = 1;
 }